pydanny/pydanny-event-notes/PyCodeConf2011/cherry_picking.rst

 * Try to make it independent
 * Then implement a separate Django app that calls your tool

 .. note:: This also happens with the Zope community.
-They did it first. ;)
+They did "Zope Only Projects" first. ;)

 Protocol Examples
 ==================